Hepacivirus

 Hepacivirus is a genus of positive-strand RNA viruses in the family Flaviviridae.
-The hepatitis C virus (HCV), in species Hepacivirus C, infects humans and is associated with hepatitis and hepatocellular carcinoma.
+The hepatitis C virus (HCV), in species Hepacivirus hominis, infects humans and is associated with hepatitis and hepatocellular carcinoma.
 There are fourteen species in the genus which infect a range of other vertebrate.

 History

 Hepatitis C virus (HCV), which is the causative agent of hepatitis C in humans, and a member of the species Hepacivirus C, was discovered in 1989.
-Seven genotypes (1–7) and eighty-six subtypes (1a, 1b etc.) of hepatitis C virus have been named.
+Eight genotypes (1–8) and eighty-six subtypes (1a, 1b etc.) of hepatitis C virus have been named.

 GBV-B virus (also known as GB virus B) discovered in 1995 is capable of infecting New World monkeys, in particular tamarins.
 Like HCV it is transmitted by the blood-borne route and similar to HCV it is associated with the viral hepatitis.
 However GBV-B has never been identified in wild animals and its natural host is not known.